fmitra/fmitra/README.md

 I'm a customer-focused [Software Engineer](https://linkedin.com/in/francismitra) with a founder's perspective.
 I'm as comfortable validating products as I am building them.

 I'm currently based in New York, but have worked, lived, and studied around the world.
-I've exited a start up in Manila, Philippines through acquisition, raised capital through the start up accelerator JFDI in Singapore, bootstrapped a company in Yangon, Myanmar, and attended MIT for their Entrepreneurship Bootcamp in Cambridge, MA.
+I've worked with companies to build products that helped drove user growth by millions of users over a year (a growth of 400%) and coalesced with investors to start new ventures in emerging markets like Yangon, Myanmar.